Nice Sightseeing Cruises

 Do the cruises offer food and drinks?

-While some cruises offer light refreshments or snacks, others focus on the sightseeing experience, depending on the chosen experience.
-You can also head to nearby restaurants like L'Escale, Le Lerõnos and Glacier for food later!
+Cruises may not necessarily offer refreshments or snacks, but you can head to nearby restaurants like L'Escale, Le Lerõnos and Glacier for food later.

 How long does a typical Nice sightseeing cruise last?